michelelacorte/ElasticProgressBar/README.md

 * **[Donate $2799]**: Go buddy, buy Macbook Pro for yourself!

-Of course, you can also choose what you want to donate, all donations are awesome, of course, you can also choose what you want to donate, all donations are awesome!!
+Of course, you can also choose what you want to donate, all donations are awesome!!
 Follow this link [Donate](https://www.paypal.me/MicheleLacorte)!!

 ##USAGE